 - A corporation will be considered a personal holding company if both the Income Test and the Stock Ownership Test are met.

 - The Income Test states that at least 60% of the corporation's adjusted ordinary gross income for the tax year is from dividends, interest, rent, royalties, and annuities.

 - The Stock Ownership Test states that at any time during the last half of the tax year, more than 50% in value of the corporation's outstanding stock is owned, directly or indirectly, by 5 or fewer individuals.

 Refer to the Instructions for Schedule PH (Form 1120) (PDF) for more information and a list of exceptions.

 - Its principal activity is performing personal services during the "testing period."

 - Its employee-owners substantially perform the services.
 This requirement is met if more than 20% of the corporation’s compensation cost for its activities of performing personal services is for personal services performed by employee-owners during the "testing period."

 - Its employee-owners own more than 10% of the fair market value of its outstanding stock.

-- Examples may be accounting, actuarial science, architecture, consulting, engineering, health (including veterinary services), law firms, and the performing arts.
+- Personal services includes any activity performed in the fields of accounting, actuarial science, architecture, consulting, engineering, health (including veterinary services), law firms, and the performing arts.

 Generally, the testing period for any tax year is the prior tax year.
 If the corporation has just been formed, the testing period begins on the first day of its tax year and ends on the earlier of: